asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 # Logs

+* 31 Aug, 2020: Estonia, Latvia, Slovakia added to the database.
+     * Estonia only provides case ranges in bands of 10 (0-10, 11-20, etc).
+NUTS 3 level data is approximated by taking mid-points of each range for each date/region combination and then aggregating to the NUTS 3.
 * 29 Aug, 2020: Switzerland and Greece added to the database.
 Greece is data is only available at the NUTS 2 level.
 * 27 Aug, 2020:
     * Portugal: taken out for now for data checking since there are issues with the series continuity.